confluentinc/event-streaming-patterns/docs/event-processing/pointers.md

 ## Problem

-How do I handle these use cases where the event payload is too large or too expensive to move through the event streaming platform?
+How can we handle use cases where the [Event](../event/event.md) payload is too large or too expensive to move through the [Event Streaming Platform](../event-stream/event-streaming-platform.md)?

 ## Solution